CCI-MOC/hil/docs/INSTALL-devel.rst

 Additionally, before each commit, run the automated test suite with ``py.test tests/unit``.
-If at all possible, run the deployment tests as well (``py.test tests/deployment``), but this requires access to a sepcialized setup, so if the patch is sufficiently unintrusive it may be acceptable to skip this step.
+If at all possible, run the deployment tests as well (``py.test tests/deployment``), but this requires access to a specialized setup, so if the patch is sufficiently unintrusive it may be acceptable to skip this step.

 `testing.md <testing.md>`_ contains more information about testing HaaS.